thoughtworks-jumpstart/jumpstart/javascript/syntactic-sugar/destructuring.md

 myFunc({ name: 'John', age: 25, gender: 'male', jobTitle: 'runner' })

-// ES5 (this is much more verbose!) function myFunc(options) {
+// Compare it with what we used to do in ES5 (much more verbose!!!) function myFunc(options) {
   options = options === undefined ? {} : options;
   var name = options.name === undefined ?
 'John' : options.name;